-Components of an Engine:
+Components of an Engine;

-Even though reciprocating internal combustion engines look quite simple, there are hundreds of components that have to perform their functions satisfactorily to produce output power.
+Even though reciprocating internal combustion engines look quite simple, they are highly complex machines.
+There are hundreds of components that have to perform their functions satisfactorily to produce output power.
 There are two types of engines, viz., spark ignition (S1) and compression-ignition (CI) engine.
 Let us now go through the important engine components and the nomenclature associated with an engine.

-Terms connected with I.C. engines;
+Terms connected with i.c. engines;